-With Valentine’s Day on the horizon, it’s time to accept that beauty talks to beauty.
+With the holidays on the horizon, it’s never too early to shop for the perfect gift for your partner.
 Therefore tease amour out of your better half by immersing them in the most sublime surroundings the planet can provide.
 To help choose a location most likely to play on your heartthrob’s heartstrings, here’s our selection of the 10 most romantic places in the world, to make even the most stonyhearted lover swoon.

 Scholars ponder upon Venice’s genesis as a Byzantine hideaway in Late Antiquity, but most visitors, once they have commended the golden entrails of St Mark’s Basilica, prefer to live life out on the romantic lagoons, the canal-side cafes, and the dimly-lit trattorias of today’s Venice.
 Whether it’s palaces, churches or galleries that you’re after, you’ll discover some of the greatest artistic works of all time in Venice, alongside the natural beauty of the winding canals and waterways.

 Turner painted Heidelberg in a blast of golden light, Goethe explored its huge gardens and Mark Twain wrote about his experiences there in a travelogue, “A Tramp Abroad.”
 But Heidelberg isn’t merely a curiosity for artistic types; visitor stats testify to the good taste of the litterateurs, with almost 12 million filing in and out each year.
 And that’s no surprise given the romantic vibes of the Altstadt district (Old Town).
 Its main claim to fame is managing to pass WWII unscathed, but its more amorous virtues are imbued in an impressive terracotta-colored palace that rises from the ruins of the city’s castle.
 A jumble of buildings, which includes several restaurants, it’s gloriously evocative, with spectacular views of the surrounding landscapes setting a fittingly romantic scene.